 We use a variety of brands when putting together a capsule, but it can help to stick within a line or brand of clothing, since kids’ brands often release a few colorways/palettes each season that go together.

-We did a lot of our school shopping at Kohl’s this year, and I loved that I could sort through the Carter’s line for Sophie, for instance, and pull together several tops and bottoms all in her favorite colors and pick up some things for Milo that match.
+We did a lot of our school shopping at Kohl’s this year, and I loved that I could sort through a line of clothes for Sophie, for instance, and pull together several tops and bottoms all in her favorite colors and pick up some things for Milo that match.

-They have several different lines that carry great basics (I love Jumping Beans, SONOMA, Carter’s and Osh Kosh B’gosh), and there are always some more fun and trendy pieces to pull in, too.
+They have several different lines that carry great basics (I love Carter’s and Osh Kosh B’gosh), and there are always some more fun and trendy pieces to pull in, too.

 I like that I don’t have to spend a fortune to get good quality clothes that last long enough to be passed down to cousins.
 Plus, with regular sales and specials, you can often get things for an even better price!